-Habitats on-site include modified grassland, scattered trees, lowland beech and yew mixed woodland, broadleaved mixed and yew woodland, other native hedgerows, introduced shrub, hardstanding and buildings.

-The Project Site is surrounded by predominantly arable land with a residential development to the east, the B1506 road to the north and country lanes and arable fields with bands of woodland on all other sides.
+Habitats on-site include modified grassland, introduced shrub, buildings and hardstanding, broadleaved and yew woodland and hedgerows.
+The site is surrounded by predominantly arable land with a residential development to the east, the B1506 road to the north and country lanes and arable fields with bands of woodland on all other sides.